ECEn 324 Review Topics: Chapter 9

 - How are multilevel page tables organized, and how do they save

 space?
-(How are they organized in the Intel Core i7 processing
+(How are they organized in the Intel Core i7 processor

 running Linux?)